-Our Ah Jie Fann Wong was the first Singaporean actress to land a big break in Hollywood by playing Jackie Chan’s sister in the 2003 Shanghai Knights.
+Our Ah Jie Fann Wong (and August issue cover girl!) was the first Singaporean actress to land a big break in Hollywood by playing Jackie Chan’s sister in the 2003 movie Shanghai Knights.

 Malaysia-born actor Christopher Lee has long been recognised as a Singapore-based actor.
 In recent years, the yummy daddy has been actively taking up drama roles in Taiwan, including the 2013 A Good Wife TV series.